-Limits and reaction matrices for switching direction texts
+Limit values and reaction matrices for switching direction texts

-In the first step of the two-step command, user-definable switching direction texts are displayed (e.g. in the context menu) for Command actions.
-These texts can be defined via the limits or via the states of the reaction matrices.
+In the first step of the two-step command processing, user-definable switching direction texts are displayed (e.g. in the context menu) for Command actions.
+These texts can be defined via the limit values or via the states of the reaction matrices.

 You therefore also have the possibility to issue different texts for each variable that uses the same command group.
 Thus several variable pairs (each response variable and command variable) use one command group.
-Additional individualization of the command group is then not necessary.
+An additional individualization of the command group is then not necessary.